Goldman Sachs Maintains Hyliion Holdings (HYLN) Sell Recommendation

 What are Other Shareholders Doing?

-Bank Of America holds 272K shares representing 0.15% ownership of the company.
-In it's prior filing, the firm reported owning 212K shares, representing an increase of 21.89%.
-The firm decreased its portfolio allocation in HYLN by 0.44% over the last quarter.

-Mezzasalma Advisors holds 19K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 19K shares, representing a decrease of 1.85%.
-The firm decreased its portfolio allocation in HYLN by 11.39% over the last quarter.

-TISBX - TIAA-CREF Small-Cap Blend Index Fund Institutional Class holds 188K shares representing 0.10% ownership of the company.
+Creative Financial Designs holds 1K shares representing 0.00% ownership of the company.
 No change in the last quarter.

+QCSTRX - Stock Account Class R1 holds 41K shares representing 0.02% ownership of the company.
+In it's prior filing, the firm reported owning 75K shares, representing a decrease of 83.73%.
+The firm decreased its portfolio allocation in HYLN by 80.99% over the last quarter.

+UWM - ProShares Ultra Russell2000 holds 7K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 7K shares, representing a decrease of 0.51%.
+The firm decreased its portfolio allocation in HYLN by 5.83% over the last quarter.

-Victory Capital Management holds 12K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 12K shares, representing a decrease of 0.03%.
-The firm decreased its portfolio allocation in HYLN by 51.58% over the last quarter.
+IFP Advisors holds 0K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 1K shares, representing a decrease of 222.22%.
+The firm decreased its portfolio allocation in HYLN by 99.97% over the last quarter.

-PEXMX - T. Rowe Price Extended Equity Market Index Fund holds 44K shares representing 0.02% ownership of the company.
-No change in the last quarter.
+Commonwealth Equity Services holds 15K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 16K shares, representing a decrease of 3.33%.
+The firm decreased its portfolio allocation in HYLN by 99.93% over the last quarter.

 What is the Fund Sentiment?